US revokes visas of Palestinian officials ahead of UN General Assembly

 The move is the latest in a series of steps the Trump administration has taken to target Palestinians with visa restrictions and comes as the Israeli military declared Gaza's largest city a combat zone.
 The State Department also suspended a program that had allowed injured Palestinian children from Gaza to come to the U.S. for medical treatment after a social media outcry by some conservatives.

-It wasn't immediately clear if Palestinian President Mahmoud Abbas would be affected.
+U.N. spokesman Stephane Dujarric said the world body would be seeking clarification from the State Department.

-The agency's statement did say that representatives assigned to the Palestinian Authority mission at the United Nations would be granted waivers under the U.S. host country agreement with the U.N. so they can continue their New York-based operations.
+“We obviously hope that this will be resolved,” he said.
+“It is important that all member states, permanent observers be able to be represented.”

-“It is in our national security interests to hold the PLO and PA accountable for not complying with their commitments, and for undermining the prospects for peace,” the statement said.
-“Before the PLO and PA can be considered partners for peace, they must consistently repudiate terrorism — including the October 7 massacre — and end incitement to terrorism in education, as required by U.S. law and as promised by the PLO.”
+The State Department said representatives assigned to the Palestinian Authority mission at the United Nations would be granted waivers under the U.S. host country agreement with the U.N. so they can continue their New York-based operations.

 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.